dappre/jenkins-lib-lazy/README.md

 ### TODO
-- Document properly config, env and dynamic parameters
+- Improve documentation of config, env and parameters, as it can be confusing
 - Add support for Fastlane with bundler
 - Add support for Maven and Java
 - Support single branch pipeline jobs, maybe disabling dynamic parameters
 - Allow failFast to be defined per config and/or per stage
+- Add examples/templates, possibly in separated repos
 - Avoid required permissions if/when possible
+- Add support for Windows nodes

 ### Required permissions:
 - staticMethod java.lang.Character toUpperCase char